Anugraha2/Day-12/README.md

 # Day-12

-This repository contains the survey form with html, css and js.
+This repository contains the survey form with html, css and js & resume with html,css